ngshaohui/webdev/week02 - css and html/browser_devtools_inspector.md

 The elements inspector can help us figure out why the elements are not being laid out the way we envisioned.

 It also gives us a quick way to preview what additional styles we need to apply to achieve it.

-## Console

-The console allows us to interact with JS on the page.

-We are able to evaluate JS expressions quickly, without having to create a JS file and loading the script through a HTML file.

-We can also view any message outputs from our programs, such as general logs or error messages.